What is GDAO?

 "We looked around, and UC Santa Cruz seems the best possible home," Bob Weir noted.
 "If you ever wrote the Grateful Dead a letter, you'll probably find it there!"
 At the press conference, Mickey Hart called the decorated fan envelopes in the collection "masterpieces" showing what he called the "love" between the band and the fans.

-Hart has collaborated with UCSC Professor Fredric Lieberman on three books including Planet Drum.
-Dr. Lieberman teaches the course “Music of the Grateful Dead ” where students discover how the band re-envisioned and updated many of America’s musical traditions, from bluegrass to jazz.
+Hart has collaborated with the late UCSC Professor Fredric Lieberman on three books including Planet Drum.
+Dr. Lieberman taught the course "Music of the Grateful Dead" where students discovered how the band re-envisioned and updated many of America's musical traditions, from bluegrass to jazz.
 During the press conference, Hart called Eileen Law to the stage.
 Law, originally hired to serve as a liaison to fans, became the band's original archivist.
 For over thirty-four years she saved everything.
 "It started off in my little closet" at the Dead's headquarters in San Rafael, "and it kept growing and growing, and now it fills up a warehouse."

 Items from Grateful Dead Archive (GDA) have been added to GDAO by the University of California Santa Cruz (UCSC) Library only when we have received permission, we have determined a work to be in the public domain, or we believe the way we have posted the item to be fair use as part of a non-commercial, educational site.
 The items represent the individual and collective creativity of the band, artists, photographers and fans.
 Highly valuing the creative works in the collection donated by the GDP, we have labored diligently to identify, locate and contact rights holders informing them of our intentions to support scholarship and our desires to license their works non-exclusively for nonprofit educational, scholarly or private uses.
 This process will be ongoing.
 The results of this diligent search for potential rights holders are incorporated in the metadata accompanying each work displayed.
 The Copyright Information and/or Copyright Statements displayed, including public domain status, are based on a diligent, good faith, and reasonable research and analysis of each work.
 Despite significant and reasonable efforts, in some cases it has proved impossible to identify and make contact with rights holders.
 In some cases, we are surfacing the works on GDAO amongst the community to facilitate contact with rights holders who remain undiscoverable.
 If you have additional or conflicting information about an item you see in GDAO, including information about the copyright holder, please contact us at email@example.com and let us know.
 Additionally, when users submit content as part of the socially constructed website, we require that our members only upload files they own the rights to, have permission to add, or honestly believe to be fair use.
 See GDAO Policies and GDAO Contribution for more information.